Pixel Buds get $20 discount from Google this weekend only - 9to5Google

+Update 12/14: This US deal now ends on December 20, 2020 at 11:59 p.m.
+PT.
+The Google Store has yet to add the new date, but it can be found in a promotional email to customers this morning.
+All four Pixel Buds colors are still available today.

+Google has also discounted the unlocked Pixel 4a 5G by $40 to $459 until December 27th.

-Until December 13, 2020 at 11:59 p.m.
-PT, you can get the second-generation Assistant headphones for $159.
+Original 12/11: Until December 13, 2020 you can get the second-generation Assistant headphones for $159 in the US.
 Before today, the Google Store has not offered a discount on the Pixel Buds.
 This deal applies to all four colors: Clearly White, Oh So Orange, Quite Mint, and Almost Black.

 These truly wireless earbuds were announced in October of 2019 alongside the Pixel 4.
 However, it did not hit stores stateside until April of this year, while the international launch took three more months.
 It was initially only available in white before the other three variants became available from August.